Abortion in Costa Rica

 Abortion in Costa Rica is severely restricted by criminal law.
 Currently, abortions are allowed in Costa Rica only in order to preserve the life or physical health of the woman.
-Abortions are illegal in almost all cases, including when the pregnancy is a result of rape or incest and when the foetus suffers from medical problems or birth defects.
+Abortions are illegal in almost all cases, including when the pregnancy is a result of rape or incest and when the foetus has medical problems or birth defects.
 Both social and economic factors have led to this legal status.
 It remains unclear whether abortions are legal to preserve the mental health of the woman, though the 2013 United Nations abortion report says Costa Rica does allow abortions concerning the mental health of a woman.

 Under the Carlos Alvarado Quesada administration, the discussion of the "Technical Norm" to regulate the already legal therapeutic abortion is a hot issue, as the Evangelical parties (who have a large bloc in the Legislative Assembly) vigorously oppose it.

 Legal issues

 The Costa Rican Penal Code in its article 121 establishes that no abortion performed to protect the life or health of the mother, carried with the consent of the woman and participation of an authorized physician or obstetrician, can be punished.
 This is known as "abortion with impunity".
 However, the lack of a regulatory norm makes application difficult.

 Article 93 allows the judges to grant judicial pardon to a woman who has caused her own abortion as a consequence of rape.
 Articles 118, 119, 120 and 122 punish different types of abortion from three months to ten years of prison depending on the circumstances.
 In all cases the law increases the penalty if the foetus had more than six months of development.

 Induced abortion is classified as a crime in the Penal Code of 1970, included in the crimes against life.
 Doctors who suspect that a woman has had an abortion are obligated to report them to the Organization of Judicial Investigation (Organizacion de Investigacion Judicial).
 Punishment varies depending on whether the woman consented or not to the procedure and whether the foetus had reached six months' gestation at the time.

 Although the United Nations Human Rights Council recommended in 1999 that Costa Rica should introduce more exceptions to the prohibition of abortions, the actual Costa Rican legislature intended to increase penalties for abortions due to their Roman Catholic background.
 Laura Chinchilla, strictly opposed to the legalisation of abortion, was president of Costa Rica from 2010 to 2014, during which reforms to the law were not expected.